Tommy Reamon: Acting

 Reamon went into acting after his football career ended, playing the role of Delma Huddle in the 1979 movie North Dallas Forty, and appeared in several episodes of the TV series Charlie's Angels between 1978 and 1982.
-He also appeared on episodes of Quincy and Fall Guy.
+He also appeared on episodes of Quincy, M.E. and The Fall Guy.

 High school football coach

 Reamon coached with the Newport News Public Schools for a number of years.
 He was at Ferguson High School until it was closed during a building modernization program in 1996.
 He then moved to Warwick High School.

 From 2006 until early 2008, Tommy Reamon was employed coaching high school football at Gloucester High School in Gloucester County in the Virginia's Middle Peninsula region at the northern edge of Hampton Roads.

 At Gloucester High School, Coach Reamon's son Tommy Jr. was a national prospect at quarterback and considered a rising football star with collegiate potential, according to observers.
 Reamon Jr. had offers raining in from several Division 1 programs across the country but subsequently selected Old Dominion University in Norfolk where he headlined the first recruiting class in program history.
-He is now coaching on the collegiate level at Virginia Tech.
-Reamon Jr. also has other notable coaching stops the University of Virginia, Pittsburgh Steelers, and the University of Miami.
+Until his death, he was coaching on the collegiate level at Virginia Tech.
+Reamon Jr. also had other notable coaching stops: the University of Virginia, Pittsburgh Steelers, and the University of Miami.

 In April 2008, it was announced that Reamon had accepted a position with Virginia Beach City Public Schools as Head Football coach at Landstown High School in Virginia Beach.
 In 2017 The Landstown Eagles team 12-1, with a D6, Eastern Regional Playoff final.
-Reamon has led the Landstown to VHSL playoffs seven of the past ten seasons.
+Reamon led the Landstown to VHSL playoffs seven of the past ten seasons.

+In 2023, Reamon accepted the position of head football coach at Denbigh High School in Newport News.
+He was recruited by Denbigh High alumnus and current Steelers head coach Mike Tomlin for the position at Franco Harris' wake in Pittsburgh.